f4bio/sopel-rss/README.md

-# SOPEL RSS
+# sopel-rss

-New implementation of the deprecated rss module for [sopel](https://github.com/sopel-irc/sopel)
+New implementation of the deprecated rss module for [sopel](https://github.com/sopel-irc/sopel).
+This module motivated the [ansible-role-sopel-runit-debian](https://github.com/RebelCodeBase/ansible-role-sopel-runit-debian) which can be used to deploy the bot to a debian box.

 ## Installation